carsten-riedel/CoreePower.Lib/README.md

 12. **.NET Core**: If .NET Core isn't already installed, the function runs a script to download and install the latest LTS (Long Term Support) version.
 13. **Visual Studio Code**: If Visual Studio Code isn't already installed, the function downloads it, extracts it.
 14. **Latest.
 CoreePower.Lib** The function checks for updates for the "CoreePower.Lib" module.
 (If a update is availble the powershell session needs to be restarted to take affect)
+15.  **Github actions-runner** The github actions-runner will be copied and extracted to C:\actions-runner.

 **1-5 + Latest:** Are Powershell updates